Sanskritimodi/Named-Entity-Recognition/README.md

 # Named-Entity-Recognition
-A gujarati naed entity recognition model using spacy
+A gujarati named entity recognition model using spacy